Bush flying

 Bush flying refers to aircraft operations carried out in the bush.
-Bush flying involves operations in rough terrain where there are often no prepared landing strips or runways, frequently necessitating that bush planes be equipped with abnormally large tires, floats, skis or any other equipment necessary for unpaved runway operation.
+Bush flying involves operations in rough terrain where there are often no prepared landing strips or runways, frequently necessitating that bush planes be equipped with abnormally large tires, skis, skids or any other equipment necessary for unpaved runway operation.
 It is the only viable way of delivering people and supplies into more difficult to reach, remote locations.

 Etymology

 This term bush has been used since the 19th century to describe remote wilderness area beyond clearings and settlements hence bush flying denotes flight operations carried out in such remote regions.
 In Australia, in particular, bush refers to areas that might be called forest or wilderness in other countries.

 Purpose

 Bush flying is the primary and sometimes the only method of access across Northern Canada, Western Canada, Alaska, the Australian Outback and many other parts of the world.

 History

 In Canada, the first real use of bush flying was for exploration and development, while in Alaska, transportation was the main purpose.
 Later, bush flying became important during rescue operations.
 Bush pilots are needed in rescue operations and are important for many different reasons.